 Denial: These clients refuse to believe that their dog is acting in the manner which we describe.
 Typically these are the dogs that do well in open, group settings with the owner – like at the beach; however, like we try to explain to these owners, many dogs will behave differently in an open, neutral territory like the beach than they will in a closed, and “loaded” setting like a daycare.
 Especially if their “person” is not present with them.

 Hostility: These clients react with anger and think it’s our fault that their dog has not been successful at our daycare.
 Some assume that we simply do not like their dog.
 As I try to explain to all clients, but especially the ones who react with anger to expulsion, sometimes dogs who do not well at our daycare may respond better at a different daycare with a group of different dogs.
 In my experience, this is a rarity, but it is worth a shot if clients are adamant that their dog must attend daycare somewhere/ somehow.

 Hopefully if you’ve read thus far you understand that expelling dogs from daycare is a sensitive task and one we do not take lightly.
 If you are in the position where your dog is excused from daycare – whether at Dingo’s or elsewhere – I would hope that you recognize that the decision is for the well- being and safety of everyone involved, including your dog.
-While your dog may not do well in a daycare setting, there are a number of alternative outlets you may want to consider such as solo dog walking, or off-leash hikes.
+While your dog may not do well in a daycare setting, there are alternative outlets you may want to consider such as solo dog walking, or off-leash hikes.
 While everyone’s situation is different, we’re happy to try and assist you in finding a solution based on your dogs age and temperament that will help aid in energy expenditure, as well as elimination and other care requirements.
-For additional information regarding daycare, or if your dog is not a good fit for daycare, dog-walking, please email us at: email@example.com.
+For additional information regarding daycare or our dog-walking services, please email us at: email@example.com.